PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 ## PaymentInformation Resource as JSON Web Signatures
   The PayID Protocol [PAYID-PROTOCOL] defines a Payment Account(s) Information Resource that contains information about a particular PayID.
 This document further refines this definition to allow this information to be digitally signed, and then represented as a JSON Web Signature (JWS) [RFC7515] using JWS JSON Serialization.

-  Below, this document further defines the structure of each JWS component, for the purposes of Verifiable PayID.
+  Below, this document further defines the structure of each JWS component, for the purposes of Self-Sovereign Verifiable PayID protocol.

 ### JOSE Protected Header
   For JWS, the members of the JSON object represented by the JOSE Header describe the cryptographic operations applied to the JWS Protected header and the JWS payload and optionally additional properties of the JWS.